DeSociologue/Sociology-of-Emotions-Reading-List/README.md

 - Hochschild, Arlie Russell. [_The Managed Heart: Commercialization of Human Feeling_](https://github.com/DeSociologue/Sociology-of-Emotions-Reading-List/raw/master/11%20emotional%20labour/The%20managed%20heart%20-%20commercialization%20of%20human%20feeling.pdf).
 University of California Press, 2012.

+Wharton, Amy S. "The Sociology of Emotional Labor." _Annual Review of Sociology_ 35 (2009): 147-165.

 - Abbott, Andrew. "[The Sociology of Work and Occupations](https://github.com/DeSociologue/Sociology-of-Emotions-Reading-List/raw/master/11%20emotional%20labour/%22The%20sociology%20of%20work%20and%20occupations.pdf)," _Annual Review of Sociology_ 19, no. 1 (1993): 187-209.

 ## Emotion Management